MicrosoftDocs/azure-devops-docs/docs/repos/git/git-tags.md

 [!INCLUDE [version-lt-eq-azure-devops](../../includes/version-lt-eq-azure-devops.md)]
 [!INCLUDE [version-vs-gt-eq-2019](../../includes/version-vs-gt-eq-2019.md)]

 Azure DevOps supports both annotated and lightweight tags.
 Lightweight tags are a pointer to specific commit, while annotated tags contain more information such as the tagger, message, and date.
-You can create annotated tags using the web portal, and starting with Visual Studio 2017 Update 6, you can create both lightweight and annotated tags from within Visual Studio.
+You can create annotated tags using the web portal.
+You can create both lightweight and annotated tags from within Visual Studio.
 For more information on Git tags, see [2.6 Git Basics - Tagging](https://git-scm.com/book/en/v2/Git-Basics-Tagging) from the Pro Git book.

 This article provides an overview of working with Git tags in Azure DevOps and Visual Studio.